 We’ll have another exciting programme of CI Labs and CI Studios taking place in 2020 in venues in and around Edinburgh, some of which will take place in E11, our brand new studio space at Edinburgh Napier’s Merchiston campus.

 Creative Informatics Partnership Forum

 In October we held our first Partnership Forum at the Old Dr Bells’ Baths in Leith.
 This informal event was open to anyone in Edinburgh and South East Scotland that wanted share their views on how Creative Informatics has been engaging with the creative industries so far.
-40 people took the time to come along and following a quick introduction from the team, sat down on tables to feed back on the way that we have been communicating and processing our funding and development opportunities.
+40 people took the time to come along and following a quick introduction from the team, sat down at tables to feed back on the way that we have been communicating and processing our funding and development opportunities.

 Behind the Scenes…

 In the first year of the Creative Informatics programme we’ve enjoyed meeting and working with a fantastic range of organisations and individuals committed to providing new opportunities for the UK’s creative industries to flourish.
 As well as promoting the funding and development opportunities we have to offer in Edinburgh and South East Scotland, we have started to build relationships with other Creative Clusters in the UK, and where possible, signposted to additional opportunities that may be of interest to the Creative Informatics community!

 We look forward to providing more opportunities for the creative industries to explore how data can be used to drive ground-breaking new products, businesses and experiences in 2020.
 If you have any suggestions or feedback on our programmes, we would love to hear from you at email@example.com.